odpi/egeria-connector-xtdb/site/docs/getting-started/setup.md

 !!! attention "The default configuration is for an in-memory (non-persistent) repository"
     The default configuration used in this example will startup the Crux repository in a completely embedded, in-memory-only mode.
-No data will be persisted, so if you stop or restart the server chassis all data will be lost.
+No data will be persisted, so if you stop or restart the OMAG Server Platform all data will be lost.

     While this is actually beneficial for quick experimentation and testing purposes, it is naturally not desirable for a "real" repository: you'd want your metadata to stick around